Durham's Vegetarian and Vegan Restaurants

 If you're looking to whet your whistle during your exploration of Durham's green businesses, check out one of these eco-conscious beverage companies.

 Fullsteam pioneered the plow-to-pint ethos in Durham with its seasonal brews made from North Carolina sweet potatoes, southern basil and locally foraged persimmons.
 Fullsteam, which has won ten Good Food Awards over the years, is anchored by its mission to craft Southern beer that celebrates the farm and food traditions of the American South.
 They are approaching $1 million of local spending since their inception and their newest beer, Biscuit, exclusively uses grains from North Carolina.
 Along with Ponysaurus Brewing Company, Fullsteam joined the Earth to Beer Movement this year.
 As part of this project, both breweries will craft an all-new beer with sustainably sourced ingredients and then donate the profits to a conservation charity organization of their choice.
-Try a pint or a beer flight at the tavern, and enjoy local events like Astronomy on Tap.
+Try a pint or a beer flight at the taproom at Boxyard RTP, and enjoy local events like Astronomy on Tap.

 Take a walk through the American Tobacco Campus and discover an active observation hive behind clear glass at Burt’s Bees headquarters.
 It’s located near the original Maine cabin of its founder, which has been relocated and is available for viewing.
 See bees hard at work at SEEDS, a two-acre urban farming development program for youth and adults.